w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum focuses on markup and coding techniques to develop accessible content.
 It is designed for teaching developers, with particular focus on front-end developing techniques.
 Other curricula addresses teaching designers, content authors, and others.

-This curriculum relates to compatibility with text-to-speech functionality, which is used by many people with different types of disabilities.
-Instructors are encouraged to show other assistive technologies.
+This curriculum relates primarily to compatibility with text-to-speech functionality, which is used by many people with different types of disabilities.

 This curriculum results in courses that: